 Lead and Copper in Denver Water

-Reports show that Denver tap water has copper, but its levels are not alarming.
-There are only 62 parts per billion (ppb) of copper in Denver’s drinking water, which is quite safe considering that the EPA standard is 1,300ppb.
+Reports show that Denver tap water contains copper, but the levels are not alarming.
+There are only 60 parts per billion (ppb) of copper in Denver’s drinking water, which is quite safe considering that the EPA standard is 1,300 ppb.

 Buildings constructed before 1986 may have higher traces of lead and copper because these metals were commonly used in the construction of water supply lines.
-Consider checking the piping, solders, faucets, and fixtures in your residence for corrosion.
-Fixtures produced before 2014 will likely not meet EPA guidelines (as this is when the EPA started enforcing regulations) and may cause higher lead levels in tap water.
+Consider checking your residence's piping, solders, faucets, and fixtures for corrosion.
+Fixtures produced before 2014 will likely not meet EPA guidelines (as this was when the EPA started enforcing regulations) and may cause higher lead levels in tap water.

 The good news is that Denver authorities are running a Lead Reduction Program to eliminate this issue.

-Other contaminants found in Denver’s tap water that might be a cause for concern are haloacetic acids (HAA5) and total trihalomethanes (TTHMs) – both may be potentially cancerous.
-HAA5 is naturally found and quite common in public water systems all across the USA and has been linked to bladder cancer, while TTHMs are a byproduct of chlorine, which is a chemical used to sanitize public water systems.
+Other contaminants found in Denver’s tap water that might be a cause for concern are haloacetic acids (HAA5) and total trihalomethanes (TTHMs), as both may be potentially cancerous.
+HAA5 is naturally occurring and quite common in public water systems all across the USA, but it has been linked to bladder cancer.
+TTHMs are a byproduct of chlorine, which is a chemical used to sanitize public water systems.

-However, just like chromium, these contaminants fall within the legal limit set by the EPA, too.
-The EPA standard for HAA5 is 60ppb, while there’s only 16.2ppb of HAA5 in the Denver water.
-The reported TTHMs levels aren’t worrying either, as the 28.9ppb amount is safely below the 80ppb standard set by the EPA.
+Although trace amounts were found in Denver’s water supply, these contaminants fall within the legal limit set by the EPA.
+The EPA standard for HAA5 is 60 ppb, and there’s only 16.2 ppb of HAA5 in Denver’s water.
+The reported TTHM levels aren’t worrying either, as the 28.9 ppb amount is safely below the 80 ppb standard set by the EPA.

 Nitrate, Barium, and Fluoride